Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ```

 **GetDeltaTime**
-It returns the `deltaTime`.
+It returns the deltaTime.
-Please check more info about `deltaTime`.
+Please check for more info about deltaTime.
 ```cpp
 static float GetDeltaTime();
 ```